sjstreicher/FaultMap/docs/intro.rst

 The basic approach followed follows a two-step process:

 * Defining the connectivity between all elements in the process.
+* Determining appropriate edge weights between process elements to indicate strength of interaction.
 * Using the connectivity to build a digraph which is then analysed according to various graph ranking algorithms.